Submitted by PHGS Brenda Painter Foley

 of the Parish Council in 1983

 The first pastor was Father Patricio Byrne or as usually called, Father Patrick Burns.
 He came for services regularly once a month from Jamestown where he resided.
-In 1862 a neat church edifice of wood, 32 ft. by 50 ft. was erected in the northern part of the village, just beyond the Indian Reservation limits.
+In 1862 a neat church built of wood, 32 ft. by 50 ft., was erected in the northern part of the village, just beyond the Indian Reservation limits.
 It was called St. Joseph's Church and served about 300 parishioners.

 Catholics from Killbuck and Little Valley began to attend Mass there.
-Need was now felt for a resident priest; and a parsonage was built.
+Need was eventually felt for a resident priest; and a rectory was built.
 The entire church property had a valuation of about $3,000.

 Other priests who served in the parish each for a short time were Fathers Cahill, McMullen, Bloomer, and Baxter.
 Then in 1870 Rev. John Byron was assigned as pastor.
 West Salamanca, as it is called today, was beginning to decline and Salamanca, formerly called Hemlock and then East Salamanca, began to grow because the railroads, desiring more yard space, had transferred their business up to town.
 Also, a tannery had been established and two lumber mills were operating, one in the vicinity of today's lower Sycamore Ave. and the other at the end of River Street.

 Consequently, in 1875 Father Byron leased a plot of land on River St. and, in 1876, erected St. John's Church.
 It was a plain, wooden hall 34 ft. by 72 ft. with a seating capacity of 400.
 The entrance was on Williams St. Services were held there regularly and the West Salamanca church was closed.
 A neat rectory was purchased near the church (where the convent is now).
 In 1879 the property valuation was $4,000 and there were 130 families in the parish, with 50 attending Sunday school.